Our Services

 Trust your observations.
 If concerns persist, speak to a qualified healthcare professional for evaluation.
 Early screening is safe, non-invasive, and often reassuring—even if ASD is ruled out.

-Before your appointment, consider completing a free online Developmental delays symptom checker to help identify patterns and organize your concerns more effectively.
+Before your appointment, use our free symptom checker to help identify patterns in your child's development and organize your concerns more effectively for your doctor visit.

 Most importantly: if any symptoms seem severe, rapidly worsening, or potentially life-threatening, seek medical care immediately.